 We are pleased to announce that together with our friends at Kid Owned and Operated Play (KOOP), we organised a play conference which was held during 3rd-5th May 2018.
 Naomi and Kelsey of KOOP are both students of ours on the Playworker Development Course and we were...

-By Erica Quigley Erica is one of our Playworker Development Course students and has been working steadily through the 12 modules.
+Erica is one of our Playworker Development Course students and has been working steadily through the 12 modules.
 She has been reflecting recently on her practice, and, with her permission, we’ve decided to share some of her thoughts on our blog.
 She has written...

 By Zan We are very pleased and excited to be hanging out very briefly with our friend and PDC student Yulia in Evanston.
 It’s going to be a short stop where Pop-Ups Morgan and I will be presenting an interactive talk entitled “Let The Children Play:...

 By Louise Wark When we met Louise in Singapore on our World Tour, we were a little humbled to be meeting such a wonderfully connected and passionate advocate who was looking to us for advice.
 Louise has been working towards a more playful life for a long time now and...

 By David Stonehouse David is one of Pop-Up Adventure Play’s wonderful Playworker Development Course tutors.
 First as Pop-Ups Zan’s PhD friend and now as a colleague, David has been working hard to take playwork into hospitals using his specialism as a...